Dumbalaone/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-Duplicate last line of file iacta
 10-using a wildcard .js
-11-count of directories and subdirectories in current directory include hidden dir
+11-count of directories and subdirectories in current directory include hidden dir 12-displays 10 newst files,one file per line ,sorted from newest to oldest